milanbankovic/constructions/minizinc/README.md

 where <model> may be any of the two variants of the model, and X_Y_Z.dzn may be any of data files for a specific problem.
-You can manually edit files maxSteps.dzn to change the upper (or lower) limit for the number of steps.
+You can manually edit files maxSteps.dzn to change the upper limit for the number of steps.